IBM/oic-i-agentic-ai-tutorials/i-oic-integrate-headless-ai-agent/backend_code/api/deployment-guide_updated.md

 ## Deploy the application in Code Engine

 1. Login to [IBM Cloud](https://cloud.ibm.com/login) user interface.
-2. Navigate to Containers -> Images .
+2. Navigate to Hamburger Menu -> Containers -> Images .
 You can see the image that was pushed through commands .

 ![ce_ui](./images/ce_ui.png)

 3. Navigate to Resource List -> Containers -> Code Engine .
-Click on
-    code engine .
+Click on code engine .

 ![ce_ui_login](./images/ce_ui_login.png)

-4. In this next step , Create an Application .
+4. In this next step , you will create an **Application** .
 Navigate to  **Code Engine -> Applications -> Create**

-5. Select "Use an existing image"
+5. Select **Use an existing image**

 -   In Image Reference, provide the ICR image description for the image.
     **us.icr.io/cr-itz-ce/backendcode_image:latest**
 -   Click on **Configure the image**: Using **us.icr.io/cr-itz-ce/test_image:latest** as reference enter following values:

     1. Registry server : us.icr.io